-10 Ways to Master the Trade Show Giveaway Game
+10 Ways to Master Trade Show Giveaways

 Define Your Audience

 Having a focused objective for your trade show giveaway will also help you decide who should receive it.
 Consider having different gifts for various visitors.
 You might have different quality gifts for your key customers, prospects, and general passers-by.